Granted, few of us look forward to colonoscopy prep. That said, it's not nearly as bad as many people have come to believe.

-Yet, the process of cleansing your colon before the procedure frightens many patients.
-Perhaps they’ve heard inflated stories from friends or relatives about the amount of liquid they had to drink, or the length of time they felt uncomfortable.
+Perhaps you've heard inflated stories from friends or relatives about the amount of liquid they had to drink, or the length of time they felt uncomfortable.

 But it’s important that you follow medical experts’ advice and, for most people, that means getting your first colonoscopy at age 50.
 The procedure involves altering your diet a few days beforehand and drinking plenty of liquids the day before.

-Star actor Chadwick Boseman's death from colon cancer at age 43 on Aug.
-28 highlights the importance of screening, especially as colon cancer among younger people is increasing.
+Star actor Chadwick Boseman's death from colon cancer at age 43 in 2020 28 highlights the importance of screening, especially as colon cancer among younger people is increasing.
 Cases have been rising by about 2 percent each year in people younger than 50.

 Colorectal cancer death rates are 52% higher in black men and 41% higher in black women compared to white men and women, according to an American Cancer Society report.
 Colon cancer is the second-leading cause of cancer deaths in the United States for men and women combined.

 See your provider about scheduling a colonoscopy screeningAct now

 What is a colonoscopy?